Lawmakers in the state senate heard testimony on a bill that would put cameras in some special need’s classrooms.

-Parents said that their children come home with bruises or injuries and can’t say how they got them.
+Parents said their children came home with bruises or injuries, but couldn’t say how they got them.

-That includes testimony from Shantal Myers who has told the I-Team about her son Christian’s experiences at Variety School in 2017.
+Shantal Myers told the I-Team about her son’s experiences at Variety School in 2017.
 She said her son Christian would come home with bruises, but no notice that he’d been restrained.

-Concerns were raised about how much CCSD estimates this bill would cost.
-Their fiscal note put it at more than $25 million saying the majority of that money would be to create telecommunications rooms in schools.
+The fiscal note from CCSD put the cost of the cameras at more than $25 million, and stated the majority of that money would go towards creating telecommunications rooms in schools.